dracoDevs/dracoDevs/README.md

 - Python
 - Golang
 - JavaScript/TypeScript
-- Other languages on a project by project basis...
+- Other languages on a project by project basis.

 ---